rugbyprof/5143-Operating-Systems/Assignments/Cpu_Sched_Project/README.md

 - Look [HERE](../../Resources/00-Readmees/README.md) for how to write up a readme.
 - Present your results in class when specified
 - Ensure your presentation follows guidelines above

+I want to have my students implement a typical cpu scheduling algorithm comparison program like I did way back and compare different algorithms by running cpu heavy vs io heavy and changing time slices etcetera.
+But, times have changed and I'm pretty sure that every proprietary scheduling algorithm is some hybrid with some learning capabilities.
+What I am thinking now, is that if I generate lots of processes with burst times (io and cpu)